The boy Gedge has written some of the best love songs of the Rock 'n' Roll Era. You may dispute this, but I'm right and you're wrong! - John Peel

 The third Cinerama studio album, TORINO (released in 2002), was much darker than the first two, with Gedge returning to a more guitar driven sound and deciding to write predominantly about infidelity.
 “Cinerama are escaping the shadow of Gedge’s illustrious indie-legend past.
 Torino is a giant beast of adulterous lyrical fantasies, cult soundtrack flourishes and the screams of Albini-engineered guitars” [Uncut].

 At the end of 2002, Gedge and Murrell unexpectedly split up and he decided to leave Leeds, his home for the preceding twenty-four years and move to Seattle, Washington.
 Following the end of this fourteen-year relationship, Gedge began writing a collection of songs apparently influenced by his despair over the split.
-TAKE FOUNTAIN, the resultant album, was recorded in Seattle by Steve Fisk [who also produced The Wedding Present's WATUSI in 1994] and released, perhaps ironically, on St. Valentine’s Day 2005.
+TAKE FOUNTAIN, the resultant album, was recorded in Seattle by Steve Fisk and released, perhaps ironically, on St. Valentine’s Day 2005.
 This saw Gedge reviving the Wedding Present name for the first album since 1996′s SATURNALIA to a torrent of critical acclaim.
 “TAKE FOUNTAIN is as eloquent an emotional discourse as he has mustered” [Mojo].
 “Fans have long since recognised Gedge as more poet than pop star.
 Like Byron without the marsh fever, TAKE FOUNTAIN confirms his status as an extraordinary songwriter” [The Times].

 In the wake of TAKE FOUNTAIN’s success and after almost an eight-year hiatus, The Wedding Present set out on a mammoth twenty month concert tour of Europe and North America which included most of the major festivals and ended in November 2006.
-The following month Gedge relocated to West Hollywood, California but ventured back across the Atlantic in October 2007 when The Wedding Present performed the GEORGE BEST album live as part of a George Best ‘Twentieth Anniversary’ Tour of Europe.
+The following month Gedge relocated to West Hollywood, California.

 In January 2008 the band assembled in Steve Albini’s Chicago studio to record EL REY, which was released in the summer of that year to further critical acclaim.
 The NME described the album as “a beauty… some of the funniest, cleverest and most relevant indie you’re likely to hear this year” while The Guardian newspaper agreed that “Gedge has consistently been way ahead of other, more lauded musicians”.
 At the end of 2008 Gedge fulfilled a long held ambition by releasing a bona fide Christmas song, HOLLY JOLLY HOLLYWOOD, a duet with Los Angeles based chanteuse, Simone White.

-In April 2009 Gedge collaborated with the BBC Big Band for the biannual ‘Fuse’ Festival which was held in Leeds.
-For the event he performed Wedding Present and Cinerama songs backed by eighteen world class musicians including legendary trumpeter Derek Watkins.
-In what proved to be a busy yet unusual year for Gedge he also made his debut as a radio DJ in Texas, released his bass player’s solo album on his label Scopitones and launched his own annual mini-festival, AT THE EDGE OF THE SEA, in Brighton, England.
-Also in 2009, two Wedding Present songs, I’M FROM FURTHER NORTH THAN YOU and RINGWAY TO SEATAC, appeared in the award winning independent film Skills Like This.
+In April 2009 Gedge collaborated with the BBC Big Band for the bi-annual FUSE Festival which was held back in his home town of Leeds.
+For the event he performed Wedding Present and Cinerama songs backed by eighteen world class musicians including legendary 'James Bond' trumpeter Derek Watkins.
+In what proved to be a busy yet unusual year for Gedge he also made his debut as a radio DJ in Texas, released his bass player’s solo album on his label Scopitones and launched his own annual self-curated mini-festival, AT THE EDGE OF THE SEA, in Brighton, England.
+Also in 2009, two Take Fountain songs, I’M FROM FURTHER NORTH THAN YOU and RINGWAY TO SEATAC, appeared in the award winning independent film Skills Like This.

-2012 saw the release of 'Valentina' to rave reviews.
-Of the album, which was mixed by Grammy award winning producer Andrew Scheps, Magnet [USA] said: "guitars meander before slicing, the rhythm section is taut and Gedge hits all of his favourite topics - love, lust and spite - often in the same three or four minutes".
-During shows throughout 2012, as well as celebrating the release of 'Valentina,' the band played their third LP, SEAMONSTERS live throughout Europe, North America and Asia as well as making their first visit to Australia.
-Another notable release in 2012 was the '4 Chansons EP' which saw Gedge singing four tracks in French.
+In 2012 The Wedding present released VALENTINA to further rave reviews.
+Of the album, which was mixed in L.A. by Grammy award winning producer Andrew Scheps, Magnet [USA] said: "guitars meander before slicing, the rhythm section is taut and Gedge hits all of his favourite topics - love, lust and spite - often in the same three or four minutes".
+2012 also saw the release of a new comic book series, TALES FROM THE WEDDING PRESENT, which, Gedge has hinted, is essentially his memoirs in graphic novel style.
+Another notable release in 2012 was the '4 Chansons EP' which saw Gedge singing four tracks in French and which was followed in 2013 by the '4 Lieder EP' in German!

 WEDDING PRESENT BASIC DISCOGRAPHY [physical releases only]